 Dropshipping fulfillment model covers 23 percent from the total online retail purchase transactions.
 This translates to $85.1 billion in 2017 alone.
 The number is expected to increase by 17 percent or more.
 It is good timing to start a dropshipping business.

 This Guy Built a $800K eCommerce Business.
 Here’s His Advice.

 Before we discuss retailer giants that used and are still using dropshipping model, let’s make sure that we are on the same page.

 The term “dropshipping” refers to a business model in which you sell products on your online store, but you don’t actually have the products at hand.
 When a customer purchases a product from your store, you will receive a notification.
 At that time, you will need to buy the product from the supplier.
 You make money from the price difference.

 There are at least six major advantages of dropshipping.
 First, you don’t need to pay for stock inventory.
 Second, you don’t need to spend overhead costs for storage and warehouse.
 Third, you can start the store pretty fast.
 Fourth, you don’t need to do manual fulfillment and shipping.
-Fifth, with the right dropshipping management app, like Oberlo, that is connected to a Shopify store, you can upload hundreds of products and manage to price in minutes.
+Fifth, with the right dropshipping management app that is connected to a Shopify store, you can upload hundreds of products and manage to price in minutes.
 Six, you can focus on marketing activities rather than worrying about procurement and fulfillment.

 The disadvantages of dropshipping are mostly related to order fulfillment by the suppliers.
 Mistakes can happen, and stocks are no longer available.
 When these incidents occur, you need to own the mistake and provide the best customer service to offset the disappointment.